 Because we have five layers of the IoT Technology Stack, there’s more to keep track of as technology evolves.
 Plus, keeping up with higher-level trends such as Blockchain or Artificial Intelligence can be disruptive for our products.

-On the other hand, IoT Products—with their ability to have a 24/7 connection to customers—enables new and innovative business models not possible with non-connected products.
+On the other hand, IoT Products—with their ability to have a 24/7 connection to customers—enable new and innovative business models not possible with non-connected products.
 As an IoT PM, you’ll need to experiment with new and untested business models and adapt your roadmap quickly to ensure you are capturing value from your customer.
 Easier said than done.

 Note: To learn more about IoT business models, I recommend my article: 7 IoT Business Models That Are Transforming Industries.